Sunday Lesson – The sacred and the profane. Nope.

 Selah

 As a not-very-satisfying explanation, I co-attend a Southern Baptist church and my local rock-and-roll multi-site church.
-I’m comfortable with Roman Catholic and Orthodox theology and all kinds of Protestant thought.
-I even read some of the so-called atheists.
+I also enjoy a rollicking Catholic Mass.
+I’m comfortable with all kinds of theology, and even read some of the so-called atheists.
 For Bibles, I use the Jerusalem Bible, the English Standard Version, and the Amplified Bible.
 My newest favorite is The Message.
 Get yourself a copy if you can.
 If you need one, send me an email.
 A favorite verse is Micah 6:8 where the prophet says:

 But he’s already made it plain how to live, what to do, what God is looking for in men and women.
 It’s quite simple: Do what is fair and just to your neighbor.
 Be compassionate and loyal in your love, and don’t take yourself too seriously – take God seriously.